tlc.core.objects.tables.system_tables.timestamp_helper

 schedule_timestamp_write(url: tlc.core.url.Url) None

-Schedule a timestamp write for the given URL with dynamic debouncing.
 The debounce interval increases with multiple writes up to the maximum value.

 Parameters:

-url – URL to write the timestamp for
+url – URL to write the timestamp for.

 start() None

-Start the Timestamp debounce writer thread
+Start the Timestamp debounce writer thread.

 The write thread starts automatically the first time.
 After this it must be explicitly started whenever it is stopped.